Twig filters

 General Filters #

 Twig offers a variety of filters to transform text and other information into the desired output.
-In addition, Timber has added some valuable custom filters for your WordPress theme:
+In addition, Timber has added some extra filters to filter data the WordPress way.
+Below is a comprehensive list of available filters, categorized by their functionality.
+Click on any filter name to jump to its detailed documentation and examples.

 array #